 The University Library Residency Program is designed to provide early career librarians from underrepresented groups with an opportunity to experience professional work in an academic and research library.
 After the completion of the program, the Resident Librarians will have gained in-depth work experience in an area of academic librarianship; introductory work experience in at least two other areas of academic librarianship through rotations; an introduction to academic library administration; and experience designing, conducting, and sharing the results of a signature research project.

-The program is composed of:
+The program is comprised of:

 - Work Experience: In the first year, the resident will have rotations in 3–4 departments, beginning with the home department.
 The remaining departments will be chosen by the resident.
 In the second and third years, the resident will gain in-depth experience in their home department.

 - External Impact: The resident will begin a record of professional service and research and scholarship.

 - Institutional Service: The resident will gain collaboration and leadership skills through service on library committees.